ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ```

-# Threejs Scene and Examples
+# three.js Scene and Examples
  :three:

 ## Basic Scene Setup
-There are already a number of good resources detailing how to setup a basic Threejs scene.
+There are already a number of good resources detailing how to setup a basic three.js scene.
 In this project I used [discoverthreejs.com](https://discoverthreejs.com/book/first-steps/first-scene/)'s code to create the scene and cube mesh.
-Similarly the [offical threejs documentation](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) has a great guide for setting up a scene.
+Similarly the [offical three.js documentation](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) has a great guide for setting up a scene.
 For beginners I recommend reading both.

 ## Imports
 At the top of the file is where you import all dependencies and vendor code you need in your program. webpack is able to recognize a wide variety of different module formats (AMD, CommonJS etc...) but for source files I choose ES2015 module syntax.
 ### Library/Vendor Code
-_Note: Since the threejs npm package is based on the module version many features must be explictly exported to be used as they are not included in the main module file._ These are features are found in the node_modules/three/examples/... path.
-Many tutorials online are written using the non-module version of Threejs where loaders where included under the THREE namespace (e.g THREE.GLTFLoader(...)), so if there is an error always check if you imported the specific component first.
+_Note: Since the three.js npm package is based on the module version many features must be explicitly exported to be used as they are not included in the main module file._ These are features are found in the node_modules/three/examples/... path.
+Many tutorials online are written using the non-module version of three.js where loaders where included under the THREE namespace (e.g THREE.GLTFLoader(...)), so if there is an error always check if you imported the specific component first.
 [Read more](https://threejs.org/docs/#manual/en/introduction/Import-via-modules)

 Internally the [GLTFLoader](https://threejs.org/docs/#examples/en/loaders/GLTFLoader) and [DRACOLoader](https://threejs.org/docs/#examples/en/loaders/DRACOLoader) rely on ES6 promises to work.
-The promise polyfil is included to support these loaders on IE11.
+The promise polyfill is included to support these loaders on IE11.

 ```
 import * as THREE from "three";